-Ball Grid Array or BGA is a surface-mount package (with no leads) utilizing an array of metal spheres (solder balls) for electrical interconnection.
-BGA solder balls are attached to a laminated substrate at the bottom of the package.
+Ball Grid Array or BGA is a surface-mount package (SMD Component) with no leads.
+This type of surface-mount packaging is used in Surface Mount Technology (SMT) and utilizes an array of metal spheres called solder balls for electrical interconnection.
+Solder balls are attached to a laminated substrate at the bottom of the package.
 The die of the BGA is connected to the substrate by wire bonding or flip-chip technology.
 The BGA substrate has internal conductive traces that route and connect the die-to-substrate bonds to the substrate-to-ball array bonds.

-- Ball Grid Array (BGA) offers several advantages over other electronic components.
+- Ball Grid Array (BGA) offers several advantages over other SMD electronic components.
 The most important advantage of BGA packaging for integrated circuits is its high interconnection density.
-BGA packages also lesser space on the circuit board.
+BGA packages also use lesser space on the Printed Circuit Board.

-- Assembly of Ball Grid Array onto circuit boards is more efficient and manageable than its leaded counterparts because the solder needed for soldering the package onto the circuit board come from the solder balls itself.
+- Assembly of Ball Grid Array onto circuit boards is more efficient and manageable than leaded electronic components because the solder needed for soldering the package onto the circuit board come from the solder balls itself.
 These solder balls also ‘self-align‘ themselves during mounting

-- Lower thermal resistance between BGA Package and the circuit board is another advantage of Ball Grid Array packaging.
+- Lower thermal resistance between BGA Package and the PCB Assembly is another advantage of this type of packaging.
 This allows heat to flow more freely resulting in better heat dissipation and prevents the device from overheating.